30493763/binaryConvert/binaryConvert/README.md

 Create a C# Windows Forms Application that converts a 0-64 bit binary number into its decimal equivalent.

+## Project Description

+*   Double click on the file "Digital7Italic-BW658.ttf" to install custom font onto your system.

+*   Double click on the file "binaryConvert.sln" to open the project in Visual Studio.

 ## Key Components

 *   "0" and "1" buttons for user to input Binary number